konflux-ci/e2e-tests/README.md

 * Basic tips to write readable tests.
 [Documentation](docs/Guidelines.md).
 * How to auto generate tests.
 [Documentation](docs/DeveloperGenerateTest.md).

+> **Important:** This repository serves as a shared testing *library and framework* for Konflux components — not as a place to host tests.
+Please do not add tests here.
+Tests belong in the repository of the component they cover.

 ## Start debugging CI

 To onboard a new component in Openshift CI follow this [Documentation](docs/OpenShiftCI.md).